chuan-su/notes/src/aws/replication.md

 RDS synchronously replicates data from the primary to the standby instance.
 And if the primray instance experiences an outage, it will fail over to the standby instance.

 **Note that** in the multi-AZ deployment, all instances resides in the same region.
 And the standby instance is not a read replica and cannot serve read traffic.
+And you can't directly connect to the standby instance.
+This is only used in the event of a database failover when your primary instance encountered an outage

 #### Read Replica